 When it comes to direct mail marketing, the rewards can be even higher as you will only be sending marketing materials to those who have expressed an interest in your business or organisation saving on printing and sending costs and boosting your return on investment and potential success rate.

 Starting Marketing Online

 If your business is taking its first steps into digital marketing, it is important to follow the correct GDPR guidelines from the start to protect your business and your customers.
 Whilst you may already have a data protection officer in place to monitor how data is processed in other parts of your business and it is important that you approach digital marketing with the same care and attention.
 From the data captured through your website to email marketing to the storage and updating of customer records, everything should be covered with the same high level of scrutiny.

 How Do I Market Online Safely?

 If you are planning on marketing your business online and need some guidance on how to promote your business online, the team of experts here at SEM Consultants are here to help.
+We provide a range of digital marketing services from content marketing to paid search and always stay up to date with the very latest marketing guidance to ensure complete compliance.
 Contact our team now online or by calling 0121 552 6500 to find out more about how we can help.

 *This blog does not constitute legal advice and cannot replace the services of a professional legal advisor.